aaronmyatt/pdwebsite/examples/gettingStarted/pipelinesRock.md

 ### Consistency

-A consistent interface to both execute and write your code, removes a tremendous amount of mental overhead.
+A consistent interface to both execute and write your code removes a tremendous amount of mental overhead.

 Every pipelines is executed the same: